fkie-cad/FACT_docker/README.md

 lines of
 `docker run -v PATH_ON_DOCKER_HOST:HARDCODED_PATH_USED_IN_THE_CONTAINER unpacker`.

-This means that when FACT runs inside an container it must have access to `PATH_ON_DOCKER_HOST`.
+This means that when FACT runs inside a container it must have access to `PATH_ON_DOCKER_HOST`.
 Currently `PATH_ON_DOCKER_HOST` is always a subdirectory of `temp_dir_path` and created dynamically (similar to `mktemp`) or it is a subdirectory of the `fw-data-path`.
-Can't know in advance what directories on the host will be needed in the container because of the dynamically created directorys.
+Can't know in advance what directories on the host will be needed in the container because of the dynamically created directories.
 To work around this we simply mount `temp_dir_path` in the container.